 My first post had to be about Boston!
 For anyone travelling from outside the US, Boston is typically not on the list and is often traded for its big brother, New York City.
 I don’t blame you – Boston is not as big are NYC or Chicago, but it is such a charming city (I know, I am and will forever be biased) that you MUST put it on your list!

-Boston is one of the oldest city in USA and is a very small, compact city.
-Boston is a walking city and you are not up for a walk, then the MBTA (i.e. the main public transport in Boston) will take you anywhere you want to go, making Boston easily navigable for tourists.
+Boston is one of the oldest cities in USA and is a very small, compact city.
+Boston is mainly a walking city.
+If you are not up for a walk, then the MBTA (i.e. the main public transport in Boston) will take you anywhere you want to go; thereby making Boston easily navigable for tourists.
 Boston and its surrounding neighborhoods are a hub for colleges and hence, Boston essentially has a very young crowd.
-There is plenty to do and see but if you are planning to visit Boston anytime, fall is the best time to go.
+There is plenty to do and see but if you are planning to visit Boston anytime, autumn is the best time to go.
 With bright colored trees, a slight nip in the air, and the scent of pumpkins everywhere, fall is undoubtedly the best time to visit Beantown.

 When asked why we choose to live in New England, many Bostonians will tell you that you get to experience the four seasons, and one of the most enjoyable is fall.

 In September and October, days are warm and sunny, but nights turn chilly.
 This drop in temperature triggers the change in leaves.
 Chlorophyll production grinds to a halt, allowing the natural colors – the reds, purples, oranges and yellows to show through the leaves.

 While one cannot really predict with certainty, the peak viewing season is typically mid-end October, with colour often lasting up to November.